Your art is so varied—which is your favorite medium/genre?

 What have you learned as an artist that you’d like to share with other artists?

-— First, paint or create what you love.
+— First, create what you love.
 Don’t worry about the current trend or what the others in your art community are doing.
 If your heart and passion are not the driving force, then it will show in your art.
 If what you make is not hot in the local market, find the market for what you do.
 It’s out there.

 — Second, tell both your ego and your inner critic to shut up.
 Seriously, we are our own worst enemies!
 I will look at a piece and think it’s terrible, and that I’m a failure as an artist.
 Then that’s the piece that sells.